In 2019, the National Recreation and Parks Association awarded Florida State Parks its fourth Gold Medal in Excellence.

 What is a campground host or park resident volunteer?

 Volunteers are a vital part of the Florida State Park Service family.
-Campground hosts and resident volunteers play the especially important role of supporting park operations while staying on-site in a campsite provided by the parks in exchange for their valued service.
+Campground hosts and resident volunteers play the important role of supporting park operations while staying on-site in a campsite provided by the parks in exchange for their valued service.

 Campground hosts help visitors make their stays at our campgrounds unforgettable experiences!
 Hosts assist with greeting campers, answering questions, selling basic campsite necessities, and providing needed maintenance and cleaning for campground amenities.